nanocreaator/nepi/website/www/templates/www/tutorials/step.md

-#Introduction to NEPI: A step by step tutorial
+#Introduction to NEPI: A Step by Step Tutorial

 ###Requirements
 For this tutorial you will need a computer with Linux or Mac.

-###Installing the IPython console
+###Installing the IPython Console
 The IPython console can be used as an interactive interpreter to execute Python instructions.
 We can take advantage of this feature, to interactively run NEPI experiments.
 We will use the IPython console in this tutorial.
 You can easily install IPython on Debian, Ubuntu, Fedora or Mac as follows:

 #####**Debian/Ubuntu**